klebgenomics/Kaptive/docs/source/Method.rst

 Locus reconstruction
 ---------------------
-After the best matching locus type has been identified, Kaptive will attempt to reconstruct the biosynthetic gene cluster from the assembly contig sequences.
-For each contig where alignments were found, Kaptive will:
+After the best matching locus type has been identified, Kaptive will:

 #.
-Sort alignments into whether they belong to the best matching locus (expected) or not (unexpected).
+Align the best matching locus nucleotide sequence to the assembly contig sequences using minimap2.
 #.
-Cull all alignments of unexpected genes that overlap with alignments of expected genes.
-#.
-Cull all alignments of unexpected genes that overlap with each other.
-#.
-Create pieces of the locus on the contig by merging together alignment ranges of expected genes that:
+Create pieces of the locus on the contig by merging together ranges of the alignments that are within the distance

-   * Are within the distance of the largest locus in the database.
+   of the largest locus in the database.
-   * Do not extend beyond the alignment ranges of the last expected gene (prevents *Klebsiella* K locus matches to the O locus, which shares gene orthologs).
-#. ``GeneResult`` objects are created from the remaining alignments then evaluated.

 .. _Gene-evaluation: